Hakimi’s Inter Milan win Serie A title as Sassuolo hold Atalanta | Goal.com

 C H A M P I O N S! 🏆⚫🔵#IMScudetto #IMInter #ForzaInter pic.twitter.com/HUerjRIweT— Inter (@Inter_en) May 2, 2021

-Having in mind that a win would deny Inter the diadem on Sunday, the Goddess travelled to the Black and Greens full of high hopes – having in mind they decimated Bologna 5-0 their last time out.
+Having in mind that a win would deny Inter the diadem on Sunday, the Goddess travelled to the Black and Greens full of high hope – having in mind they decimated Bologna 5-0 on their last time out.

-Their aspiration of getting all three points was dealt a massive blow as Pierluigi Gollini was given the marching orders in the 23rd minute.
+Their aspiration of getting all three points was dealt a massive blow as Pierluigi Gollini was given his marching orders in the 23rd minute.

 Despite playing a man down, the visitors took the lead in the 32nd minute courtesy of Robin Gosens.
 Having collected a pass from Ruslan Malinovsky, the German defender fired past goalkeeper Andrea Consigli.